NanaADuah/CMPG323_Project_2-33705119/README.md

 # Introduction

 This API is designed to manage various aspects of the EcoPower Logistics company, including customers, products, orders, and order details.
 It follows a CRUD (Create, Read, Update, Delete) approach and is built using C# and Entity Framework.
-This project involves creating of a .NET Core Web API using Visual Studio which will be accompanied by Azure SQL Server and hosted on the cloud using Azure's API Management service.
+This project involves the creation of a .NET Core Web API using Visual Studio, which will be accompanied by Azure SQL Server and hosted on the cloud using Azure's API Management service.

 # Authentication
 Authentication is required to access the API endpoints.
 I've integrated JWT (JSON Web Tokens) authentication to ensure secure access to my endpoints.
 ```
 AUTHENTICATION THINGS
 ```
 </br>

+<b>[Reiteration]</b> Gitignore file has been updated to ensure that files that contain sensitive data, such as appsettings.json, will not be uploaded to the repository when committing changes in Visual Studio

 ## HTTP Methods
 The API supports the following HTTP methods: </br>